Sacane/UGERevue/README.md

 In dev mode you can either launch the packaged jar in your local environment or in your favorite IDEA (or eclipse) by loading a maven project.

+You must run the jar or your environment with the dev profile (--spring.active.profiles=dev)

 To run the front you can go to the ```RevevueApp/src/main/revevue-front/package.json``` file and run the ```ng serve``` command.
 This will launch the front server listening into the 4200 port.

 ### For deployment